Lessons from the Launch of Portals

 We’re feeling our way through all of this, moving between institutions, with and apart from them, trying to think of Shared_Studios and all the decisions within it as part of a collective, shared creative piece.

 That is why the shared context is so critical – the associations of purposeless, aesthetics, public space, and art.
 Only if all the sites in the network share a basic understanding of the space we are collectively creating can it retain its essential character.

 Art opens space for us to probe essential character – that of others, and our own.
 It helps reveal.
 In my case, working on Portals made me look again at the importance of my grandmother in my life.
-I now realize the gold color I settled on for the Portal is the same color of the small statutes of Hindu gods and goddesses Nani kept on her dresser.
+I now realize the gold color I settled on for the Portal is the same color of the small statues of Hindu gods and goddesses Nani kept on her dresser.
 And the grey carpet that reminds me of safety is the same color and texture as the movie hall Nani and I used to go to when I was a child.
-And, not to get too religious, the idea of looking at another human being in isolation, worthy of appreciation just by virtue of existing, reminds me of my grandmother’s faith and the idea embedded in the greeting Namaste, recognizing and bowing to the divine in another human being, every other human being.
+And the idea of looking at another human being in isolation, worthy of appreciation just by virtue of existing, reminds me of my grandmother’s faith and the idea embedded in the greeting Namaste, recognizing and loving the divine in another human being, every other human being.